 The huge 5000mAh battery inside the Power is two-thirds larger than the one in the regular G7, and it shows in daily use.
-Coupled with that lower-resolution screen, you’ll typically get two days of regular use out of the device.
+Coupled with that lower-resolution screen, you’ll often get two days between charges.
 That’s better than anything else in this price range worth owning.

 There’s a fingerprint scanner on the back of the phone.
 There’s no official weather resistance, although a “nano coating” provides some protection against rain and splashes.

-Best on a Tight Budget: BLU Vivo XL4
+Best on a Tight Budget: BLU Vivo X5

 While all of the phones on this list are fairly inexpensive, there’s still quite a price gap between top and bottom.
 When you’re really on a tight budget, but still want a decent phone, the BLU Vivo X5 is the way to go.

-Despite its low cost, it has a reasonable set of specifications.
-You’ll get a large 6.2″ screen, dual rear cameras, and an all-day 4000mAh battery inside a metal body.
+Despite its sub-$100 list price, it has a reasonable set of specifications.
+You’ll get a 5.7″ HD+ screen, dual rear cameras, and fast charging.
 There’s 3GB of RAM and 64GB of storage, and a 2800mAh battery.

 The screen looks better in person than it does on paper.
 The HD+ resolution isn’t super-exciting these days, but it’s enough for a screen this size.
 Images are bright, colorful, and fairly crisp as long as you’re not examining them from two inches away.

 Dual SIM slots are always useful for international travel, and you’ll find them on the Vivo X5.
 One of them doubles as a micro-SD slot, so you can opt to lose the second SIM option in favor of adding up to 64GB of extra storage.

 There’s also that increasingly rare feature, a headphone jack, to go with a pair of non-terrible earbuds included in the box.
 So what’s not to like?